 The MiBo Thermoflo and Blephasteam are therapeutic medical devices that provide safe and effective alternative therapy for dry eyes.
 Both use thermoelectric heat to break down the hardened meibum clogging the glands, thus allowing natural oils to be secreted and improving the preservation and function of the evaporative component of the tear film.

 Over time and with a specific prescribed therapy regimen, the ducts of the meibomian glands will secrete thinner and clearer lipids which will allow for a healthier tear film.
 Most patients benefit from four treatments but subsequent maintenance ensures long-lasting results.

 Even after just one treatment, most patients experience a noticeable improvement.
 The sandy, gritty feeling often associated with dry eye is replaced by a smooth and silky sensation on the eyes' surface.
 More importantly, the newly lubricated eye surface will lead to improved eye health and vision clarity.

 No one treatment method works for all patients.
 The right treatment course would be developed by Dr. Rubinfeld for your unique situation.

-Key points: healthier eyelids, immediate reduced inflammation of upper and lower lids, patient comfort. - many patients return to comfortable contact lens tolerance -patients resume normal activities same day -quick treatment yields 95% patient satisfaction.
+Key points: healthier eyelids, immediately reduced inflammation of upper and lower lids, patient comfort. - many patients return to comfortable contact lens tolerance -patients resume normal activities the same day -quick treatment yields 95% patient satisfaction.